Applying For A Marriage License

 Before getting married in Chicago or suburban Cook County, couples must obtain a marriage license from the Cook County Clerk's office.

 Under Illinois law, only eligible persons can marry.
-Both the bride and groom must:
+Both partners must:

 - be 18 years of age or older

 - not already be legally married to someone else or each other

 - Under state law, first cousins older than 50 years of age may marry.

 - Under state law, applicants who are 16 and 17 years old may obtain a marriage license with parental consent.

 - provide sworn consent of the marriage at that time

 If a court-appointed legal guardian is providing consent, a certified copy of the appointment is required.

 Applicants who are 16 or 17 must present the following: